What is needed when I submit for a building permit?

 - For a deck, shed, attached or detached garage, patio cover or similar project, two sets of the site plan and framing plan are required.
 Brochures are available at the Permit Center to assist you with a framing plan or you can go to our web page at www.littletongov.org./building for assistance.

 - For a new home, two sets of the site plan, the engineered foundation design, the framing plan, the soils report and two sets of architectural drawings are required.
-During your meeting with Development Services, it will be explained what information is required on the architectural drawings.
-If you have questions about your application packet or process make an appointment with Development Services for assistance.
+During your meeting with the Plans Examiner, it will be explained what information is required on the architectural drawings.
+If you have questions about your application packet or process make an appointment with the Plans Examiner for assistance.

 When do I need an architect or a structural engineer?